MSc Environmental Management

 - have been accepted on a UWE Bristol course

 - have a valid UWE Bristol Welcome ID.

 Watch our pre-sessional English Language film and hear students talk about the course and life in the UK.

 Take a Virtual Tour of the Geography and Environmental Management facilities and see what's on offer here for you.

 Environmental Management is a diverse field encompassing roles that seek to assess, evaluate and improve our impacts on the natural world.
 Environmental Management issues are high on many international political agendas.
 Indeed, given the existential threats of over-population, resource security and environmental pollution and climate change, the importance of professionals to help address these issues has never been greater.
 As a result, there is a global demand for highly-skilled environmental managers and our graduates have gone on to many varied and rewarding roles in consultancy, regulatory, NGOs, and the public, private and third sectors.

 In addition to preparing you for an exciting career in a growing industry, your studies will also prepare you to pursue a PhD, if you choose.

-We normally require an honours degree of 2.2 or above.
-This course is suitable for graduates of degrees from any academic background, and particularly social sciences, geography and planning.
+We normally require an honours degree of 2:2 or above.
+This course is generally suitable for graduates of degrees from any academic background, but particularly social sciences, sciences, environmental, geography and planning.

-We can consider applicants who do not meet the normal entry requirement, but who do have relevant professional experience or qualifications.
-In your application, you should describe in detail your professional experience and qualifications.
+If you do not meet the above grade requirements but have at least 12 months relevant professional experience and/ or equivalent qualifications, we will consider you on an individual basis.
 You may also wish to give us a portfolio or sample of your professional output that you think is relevant; we may ask you to attend an interview.

 UWE Bristol's International College